-The Norwegian Center for Stem Cell Research is a national center dedicated to basic and translational stem cell research, technical training, and public education.
+The Norwegian Center for Stem Cell Research is a center dedicated to basic and translational stem cell research, technical training, and public education.

 Contact information for general requests:

 Inquiries from the media should be made to Hege Brincker Fjerdingstad by email or telephone.

 All patient inquiries should be made by email to Hege Brincker Fjerdingstad.
 The Center can not administer patient inquiries made through any other channels.